Data Migration Testing

 The data types including the business and technical ones of the migrated data are tested and the flow of data within the system is verified.
 The target system should continue the functionalities present in the legacy system.

 The existence of the redundancy of the legacy data should also be checked and removed.
-Other testings like performance testing, usability testing, security testing and rollback testing are performed on the target system.
+Other testing like performance testing, usability testing, security testing and rollback testing are performed on the target system.

 Strategy for Data Migration Testing